yishilin14/gpdfx/README.md

-gpdfx - a graphical tool to extract parts of a PDF as a PDF
+gpdfx-ng - a graphical tool to extract parts of a PDF as a PDF
 ===============================

-`gpdfx` is a GTK application written in Python using the Poppler library to render the PDF.
+`gpdfx-ng` is a GTK application written in Python using the Poppler library to render the PDF.
 It uses pdfTeX and PDFCrop to create the extracted PDF.